USAFA-ECE/ece382/docs/Assignments/lab4.md

 - Then, you need to check if the **decrypted** message byte is EOM.
 - If the **decrypted** message byte is EOM, then you are done.
 Otherwise, retrieve the next byte of the message to decrypt and repeat.

-- After execution of `Lab04_Granger.asm` provide the following screenshots.
+- Execute `Lab04_Granger.asm` and provide the following screenshots.
-    * The addresses of each of the variables stored in RAM and ROM (use the Memory Browser and the pointers you created.
-You can search the Memory Browser by variable name or memory address).
     * The contents of `enc_msg`.
 Use Memory Browser and change the encoding style to **32-bit Hex**.
     * The contents of `dec_msg`.
 Use Memory Browser and change the encoding style to the **correct** format so that everyone can readily verify that the code works correctly.